liupeirong/multi-environment-gitops-sample/README.md

 # If a deployment reached ProgressDeadlineExceeded due to bad imagePullCredential
 # or missing resources like service account, it won't redeploy even after you
 # fixed the missing resource.
-# Manually changed/deleted resources won't be reconciled by HelmRelease.
-# If you delete a deployment, you will need to run the following to get the
+You will need to run the following to fix the
-# deployment again.
+# deployment.
 flux suspend hr <release> -n <namespace>
 flux resume hr <release> -n <namespace>
 ```